Snrasha/ChaosGalaxySpriteSheetLazyMaker/README.md

-# Chaos Maker SpriteSheet Lazy Maker
+# Chaos Galaxy SpriteSheet Lazy Maker
+Chaos Galaxy 2 is a game where the modding begin to be added.
+Pre-emptively, i have create this tool for help me.

 Create all colors of your unit for the Chaos Galaxy Game.

 Press Ctrl+D for create your spritesheet.